Drugs and the law

 Under these legislative instruments there are offence provisions for a range of drugs including modern synthetic types.
 The ACT is always updating legislation to keep pace with changes in drug markets.

 Commonwealth law is also applicable across Australia, including in the ACT, and all police officers are empowered to enforce these laws.
 Key Commonwealth legislation includes the Commonwealth Criminal Code 1995 and the Narcotic Drugs Act 1967 (Cth).
-ACT Policing officers have the discretion to utilise ACT or Commonwealth laws and will use their discretion depending on the situation.
-As such, police can seize cannabis as evidence of a potential offence under the Commonwealth law and subsequently destroy it.
+ACT Policing officers have the discretion to utilise ACT or Commonwealth laws and will enforce the relevant law depending on the situation.
+To note, it is an ACT Policing policy position to support the ACT Government’s harm reduction approach to drug dependency.

 Precursors/manufacturing